 - Bail Bondsmen.
 Bail bondsmen usually have one or two offices, at the most, but like to sprinkle multiple markers around county and city jails and courthouses in multiple jurisdictions under the mistaken assumption that their clients have access to Google Maps while they’re in jail.
 Like Limos and Taxis, they can owner-verify their listings and set a radius for the area they serve.

-- Hijackers.
-Hijackers aren’t a formally recognized category in Map Maker, but they tend to focus on businesses like Loan, Mortgage, Jewelry, Jeweler, and Cable Company categories, and they actively seek to spam legitimate listings by replacing telephone numbers with VOIP numbers, and then defraud customers with a man-in-middle attack, pretending to be the business in question or redirecting the call to their own operation so they can fraudulently acquire customers’ financial information.
+- Hijacker.
+Hijackers aren’t a formally recognized category in Map Maker, but they tend to focus on businesses like Loan, Mortgage, Jewelry, Jeweler, and Cable Company categories, and they actively seek to spam legitimate listings by replacing telephone numbers with virtual forwarding numbers, and then defraud customers with a man-in-middle attack, pretending to be the business in question or redirecting the call to their own operation so they can fraudulently acquire customers’ financial information.
 They also hijack other spam listings and try to replace it with their own listing, parasitically.
 Comcast is a significant member of this group, and you’ll see their listings appear sporadically on Map Maker, even though most of the ‘real’ Comcast locations have already been mapped.
-It’s usually easy to verify the business by checking it against the main company listing.
+It’s usually easy to verify the business by checking it against the company directory on their main website.

 - Dating Service (aka Chat Services).
 Livelinks, Telemates, Megamates, Lavalife, Night Exchange, Interactive Male, and other related services are telephone call-in chat services.
 They have no offices for their POIs, but they frequently litter maps in an effort to promote their websites.

 - Drug Rehab Center.
 Drug rehab centers usually have only one or at most a few locations.
 They often attempt to add additional listings to Map in order to direct clients to their main center.
 The center should be clearly visible on Maps.